root3nl/SupportApp/README.md

 * **Mac Password**: Shows when the user's password expires and supports both local and Active Directory accounts.
 Shows a warning when the expiry reaches the value set in the optional key 'PasswordExpiryLimit'.
 The text label in the item can be modified using the preference key ‘PasswordLabel’.

+* **Custom Item A**: A custom info item to show any information.
+The title, icon must be configured and optionally a link to open an App, URL or Command.
+The value below the title must be populated by setting a preference key using a script.

+* **Custom Item B**: A custom info item to show any information.
+The title, icon must be configured and optionally a link to open an App, URL or Command.
+The value below the title must be populated by setting a preference key using a script.

 ### App, link or command shortcuts
 The buttons in the 3rd and 4th row behave as shortcuts to applications or links.
 Both rows are flexible and can show two or three buttons.
 The total amount of configurable buttons is possible: 0, 2, 3, 4, 5, 6.
 You can configure five variables for every of these buttons: